Learning-Based Video Coding with Joint Deep Compression and Enhancement: Conclusions

 \section{Conclusions}

 Nowadays, the deep video codecs have been extensively studied with ever-increasing RD performance.
-In this paper, we proposed an end-to-end deep video codec called DGVC that consists of ME, MVP, MVDC, MC, RC and PQE modules.
-We designed a DPEG network with dual-path enhancement and fusion, whose efficiency was demonstrated in experimental results.
-We reused the DPEG network in both MC and PQE modules and also employed a joint training of deep video compression and enhancement.
-Comprehensive studies on four popular datasets have demonstrated the RD efficiency of our DGVC method, which outperformed the state-of-the-art deep video codecs.
+To compete with reigning codecs, a high-efficiency deep codec is strongly desired.
+In this paper, we proposed an end-to-end deep video codec called JCEVC that consists of ME, MVP, MVDC, MC, RC and PQE modules.
+We designed a DEPG network with dual-path generators and cross-path sematic feature embedding, and further reused it in both MC and PQE modules.
+Aiming at a global optimization of the RD performance, we also employed a joint training of deep video compression and enhancement.
+Comprehensive studies on four popular datasets have demonstrated the RD efficiency of our JCEVC method, which outperforms the state-of-the-art deep video codecs.